8 Answers To "If You Were An Animal What Would You Be?"

 The monkey is a playful animal but is one that is watchful of being deceived.
-It is a sign of wanting intelligence to mature, appreciative of good humor and holds the true animal of jocularity.
+It is a sign of wanting intelligence to mature, appreciative of good humor, and holds the true animal of jocularity.

 A monkey is a common answer to this question and is not really the best animal to choose for most positions.

-The moose is an animal that is always staying to true to itself.
+The moose is an animal that is always staying true to itself.
 It is a sign of strength and maturity.
 A graceful creature that moves through nature in a non-destructive way.
 They stand strong and proud.

 Great for mid-level management positions.
-A strong stature that supports an ecosystem but is still learning to adapt, every day.
+A strong stature that supports an ecosystem but is still learning to adapt every day.

 Great for those who are going into finance or accounting, because of the ability to recognize that the animal has the ability to see further ahead than others.

 The goat is a resilient animal.
-One of the best things to say about a goat is that it is ready for the climb ahead.
+One of the best things to say about a goat is that it is ready to climb ahead.
 It is willing to send itself great distances to climb the highest of mountains to find resources.
 It is a symbol of “the sky is the limit.”

-Great for those who are joining companies which may be in slight distress.
+Great for those who are joining companies that may be in slight distress.
 An act of showing that you are ready for challenges that are ahead and are resilient to being deterred away from them.

-Elephants are beautiful creatures, they are focused, family-oriented and loyal.
+Elephants are beautiful creatures; they are focused, family-oriented, and loyal.
 They work together in their small groups, with an incredible amount of determination on even the smallest of objectives.

 Great for those who are going into the research or science field.
 This animal portrays the ability to stay focused on small objectives that are impactful to the greater herd.